 A telephone hearing was held on December 6, 2024, by Examiner Lisiecki.
-The parties submitted written closing arguments on December 13, 2024.
-On December 19, 2024, Examiner Lisiecki issued a Proposed Decision and Order affirming the discharge of Alleah Pynenberg by the DOC.
+The parties made submitted written closing arguments on December 13, 2024.
+On December 19, 2024, Examiner Lisiecki issued a Proposed Decision and Order affirmed the discharge of Alleah Pynenberg by the DOC.
+The parties did not file objections to the Proposed Decision by the given deadline of December 26, 2024.